Eating Pumpkin During Pregnancy

 If you have trouble sleeping during pregnancy, eat pumpkin seeds.
 Eating a few pumpkin seeds before bedtime may help you sleep better.
 Tryptophan, an amino acid in pumpkin seeds gets converted into melatonin, a sleep hormone, and thus helps a person sleep better.
 So try this trick if you have trouble falling asleep at night.

 Pumpkin seeds are great for keeping insulin levels of the body in control and thus controlling gestational diabetes in pregnancy.
 If you have gestational diabetes – eating pumpkin seeds may help control it.

 Side Effects of Eating Pumpkins While Pregnant

-Eating pumpkins while pregnancy can benefit your health greatly, no doubt, but as with any other fruit or vegetable, consuming it in large quantities may lead to some complications.
-Pumpkins, when consumed in large amounts may lead to stomach ache because of the high fibre content in them.
+Eating pumpkins while pregnant can benefit your health greatly, no doubt, but as with any other fruit or vegetable, consuming them in large quantities may lead to some complications.
+The side effects of pumpkin seeds during pregnancy include stomach aches because of the high fibre content in them.
 Sometimes, pumpkins may also cause an allergic reaction which may lead to shortness of breath, wheezing, vomiting or abdominal cramps, though there is not enough scientific proof supporting such reactions in pregnant women.
 Therefore, it is suggested to include this fruit in your diet in moderate amounts and avoid probable health complications in pregnancy.

 Pumpkin Recipes You Can Try During Pregnancy